Independent Scotch Whisky Bottlers Available in Israel

 Founded in 1698, Berry Bros. & Rudd is Britain’s oldest wine and spirits merchant and one of the UKs oldest continuously family run businesses.
 Not only that, but the company still trades from No.3 St James’s Street where it was first established (although their more spacious retail shop is now right around the corner, opposite St James’s Palace).
 They have been Wine Merchants to the Royal Family for most of this time and have three Royal warrants.

-Berry Bros. & Rudd were one of only less than a handful of wine and spirits merchants where one could source Single Malt Whisky (known back then as "Pure Malt"), apart from actually going to a distillery in Scotland and buying a cask.
+Berry Bros. & Rudd were one of only less than a handful of wine and spirits merchants where one could source Single Malt Whisky (known back then as "Pure Malt"), apart from actually going to a distillery in Scotland and buying a cask yourself.
 They have been offering a service whereby they purchase casks of all kinds of fine spirits like Brandy and Rum from all over the British Empire and then bottling them for their select few clients.

-Likewise, they have been supplying Pure Malt Whisky such as Laphroaig, Lagavulin, The Glenlivet, Highland Park and Talisker as an exclusive super premium drink to the British Upper Class, before almost everyone (with the exception of the Lairds of Scotland - the Scottish land owners, who have been drinking malt whisky, made locally by the tenants who lived on their lands, for centuries), had a taste for the "Pure Malt".
+Likewise, for centuries they have been supplying Pure Malt Whisky such as Laphroaig, Lagavulin, The Glenlivet, Highland Park and Talisker as an exclusive super premium drink to the British Upper Classes, before almost everyone (with the exception of the Lairds of Scotland - the Scottish land owners, who have been drinking malt whisky, made locally by the tenants who lived on their lands, for centuries), had a taste for the "Pure Malt".

 I've bought a couple of bottles of BB&R over the years but in both cases found the spirit to be very young, fiery and rough.
 They'd simply bottled the whisky too young IMO and that to me, indicates poor cask management.
 (But what do I know?)